viviRbi/vyNote/Javascript-notes.md

 # JavaScript

 ### What is JavaScript?
 - Javascript is the **Programming Language** to make web page interactive.
-It allows you to implement complex features on web pages
+It allows use to implement complex features on web pages
 - It is the third layer of the layer cake of standard web technologies, together with HTML and CSS
 - Js designed to intergrate into HTML.
 All major web browsers support Javascript